Approximate read: 3 minutes;

 Actually, studies have shown that the risk of an older adult getting injured is the same as for younger adults.
 Isn’t that interesting?
 The difference lies in an older adult’s fear of injury (and especially falling)- which is significantly greater.
 Again, this is not trying to dispel your fear – I know it’s very real.
 And again, there are still things you can do!

 No one hits their 50s and 60s in peak perfect health.
-Perhaps you’ve got a bit of excess weight, high blood pressure or diabetes, past injuries, and have had life-related shit happen to you.
+Perhaps you’ve got a bit of excess weight, high blood pressure or diabetes, past injuries, and have had life-related sh*t happen to you.
 So your instinct is to think that there’s waaaay too much going on with you, and that you’re screwed.
-Not true – the only time you’re truly screwed is when you’re dead.
-But you’re not – so there are still things you can do!
+It’s too late, nothing can be done.

-You think being active and fit means doing intense and crazy workouts
+You think being active means doing intense and crazy workouts

 Yeah, that’s what I thought too.
 I thought that the only way I could see results was to work out until I was completely done.
 Oh, and also that if I wasn’t doing all of this, I couldn’t call myself “fit”.

 Being active means moving.
-It also means moving every day.
-And if you exhaust yourself to the point where you can’t even get off the toilet because you’re so sore, how are you going to sustain your activity level in the long run?
+It also means moving consistently – not just once a week when you feel like it.
+So if you exhaust yourself to the point where you can’t even get off the toilet because you’re so sore, how are you going to sustain your activity level in the long run?
 Plus, chances are you won’t be enjoying that very much, which means you are less likely to stick to your workouts in the long run

 There is also more and more research suggesting that many health benefits can be achieved from moderately intense workouts – burning yourself out is totally overrated!

-What barriers are you facing, that are preventing you from taking that leap towards becoming more active?
-My Ultimate Guide to Goal Setting will take you through a blueprint where you can list out your own fears and barriers to exercise, and help you brainstorm solutions:
+What barriers are you facing, that are preventing you from taking that first step towards becoming more active?

 More articles in this series: